-The Daphne Award gala ceremony
+The Daphne Awards gala ceremony

 Evening Program